Kalibata: Murder case

 On 1 October 2013, there was a murder case in Ebony tower, one of the kalibata city complex tower.
 On 9 October 2013, two people allegedly have connection to the murder are arrested.

-Residents protest
+Resident protest

 In February 2015, dozens of residents staged a protest by walking around the apartment buildings.
-They protest because the apartments’ maintenance fees have increased by 43 percent and the apartment management's lack of transparency.
+They protest because the apartments' maintenance fees have increased by 43 percent and the apartment management's lack of transparency.
 Also there are many criminal acts in this apartment complex, like murder, drug abuse and robbery.

 Prostitution

 On 26 April 2015, Kalibata City is allegedly linked to the online prostitution practice.
 The Jakarta Police arrested members of a prostitution ring operating out of the Kalibata City after discovering that the group had been attracting customers through Twitter.